sourbh-14/delta-demo/README.md

 # delta-demo
-this demo class for github
+this demo class for github.